erincatto/box2c/docs/collision.md

 b2Polygon box = b2MakeBox(0.5f, 1.0f);
 ```

 The values provided to these functions are *extents*, which are half-widths or half-heights.
-This goes well
-with circles and capsules using radii instead of diameters.
+This corresponds with circles and capsules using radii instead of diameters.

 Box2D also supports rounded polygons.
 These are convex polygons with a thick rounded skin.